 Czech cuisine is hearty, meat-centric Central European food deeply rooted in Bohemian and Moravian peasant traditions.
 Signature dishes revolve around slow-braised beef, pork roasts, and bread or potato dumplings (knedlíky) served with rich cream or gravy sauces.
 Freshwater fish — particularly carp and trout — are important, and the country produces outstanding beer, Moravian wine, and herbal spirits.
 Modern Czech cooking in Prague has evolved dramatically, with a new generation of chefs reinterpreting traditional recipes with contemporary techniques and local foraged ingredients.

-These iconic dishes define the culinary identity of Czech Republic.
+Iconic dishes that define Czech Republic.

 Svíčková na smetaně